 The more you can know about the basics of your home’s plumbing system, the quicker you can get to the bottom of problems and the easier it is to keep your plumbing running smoothly.
 Being in-the-know when it comes to your residential plumbing can save you time and money.
 Plus, it will make it easier for you to determine whether a certain plumbing issue means you should replace or repair.
 It can also enable a professional plumbing team to provide you with a more accurate quote for service or repair.
 Most homeowners would agree these benefits are worth a lot!

-Plumbing Pipe Types: What You Need to Know
+Types of Plumbing Pipes: What You Need to Know

 Ready to give your plumbing pipe knowledge a boost?
 Let’s take a look at the most common types of pipes for residential plumbing: